datacamp-content-public/Reproduce-NEJM-data/chapter1.md

 description: 'In this chapter you''ll use the tidyverse instruments to explore and get familiar with the dataset'
 ---

-## An exercise title written in sentence case
+## The Digoxin trial on mortality and morbidity in patients with heart failure

 ```yaml
 type: NormalExercise